Canine Luxating Patella

 Canine Luxating Patella is a condition where the kneecap (patella) slips out of its normal position.
-This can cause pain and lameness in dogs, and can range from mild to severe.
+This can cause pain and lameness, and can range from mild to severe.
 The most common cause of luxating patella is genetics, but it can also be caused by trauma or injury.

 Symptoms of Canine Luxating Patella

-Symptoms of Canine Luxating Patella can vary depending on the severity of the condition.
+Symptoms of Luxating Patella can vary depending on the severity of their condition.
 Common signs include limping, pain when the knee is moved, and a clicking sound when their knee is bent.
-In more severe cases, the kneecap may be completely dislocated and unable to move.
-Other symptoms may include swelling or tenderness in the affected area, difficulty walking or running, and an abnormal gait.
+In more severe cases, their kneecap can be completely dislocated and unable to move.
+Other symptoms can include swelling or tenderness in the affected area, difficulty walking or running, and an abnormal gait.

 Stages of Canine Luxating Patella

-Canine Luxating Patella is grouped into four stages, based on the severity of the condition.
+Luxating Patella is grouped into four stages, based on the severity of their condition.

 Stage 1